 Inflation generally affects us by increasing our cost of labor and clinical trial costs.
-We do not believe that inflation had a material effect on our business, financial condition or results of operations during the years ended December 31, 2015 and 2016.
+We do not believe that inflation had a material effect on our business, financial condition or results of operations during the years ended December 31, 2015 and 2016 or the three months ended March 31, 2016 and 2017.